Trump says sending federal agents to more U.S. cities to fight violent crime | Politics

 Barr sought to differentiate the initiative from the use of federal agents from the Department of Homeland Security to quell unrest in Portland, Oregon, where local authorities have complained about the federal involvement.
 He said the law enforcement personnel from a variety of agencies will serve as “street” agents and investigators who will be working to "solve murders and take down violent gangs."

-But the initiative risks inflaming tensions running high in many major cities in the wake of the death in police custody of Black man George Floyd.
+But the initiative risks inflaming tensions running high in many major cities in the wake of the death of George Floyd, an unarmed Black man in Minneapolis police custody.
 It is not unusual for federal law enforcement to work alongside local partners.
-The Justice Department official said "Operation Legend" would provide additional resources to cities suffering from "traditional" violent crime.
+A Justice Department official said "Operation Legend" would provide additional resources to cities suffering from "traditional" violent crime.

-Trump has emphasized a robust policing and military approach to the protests across the United States about racial inequality after Floyd's death in Minneapolis.
+Trump has emphasized a robust policing and military approach to the protests across the United States about racial inequality after Floyd's death.
 The White House has sought to focus on city crime even as Trump's approval numbers plummet in response to his handling of the coronavirus pandemic.

 The "Operation Legend" program involves federal agents from the FBI, U.S. Marshals Service and other agencies, partnering with local law enforcement.
 New York Governor Andrew Cuomo has said federal intervention was not required to help with violence in New York City, and Chicago Mayor Lori Lightfoot has also urged Trump not to send unidentified federal agents to her city.